Information Bulletin: Overhead line guidelines

 Wire means a messenger, catenary, overhead support, span guy, shield wire, or other similar non-electrical aerial device, excluding conductors.

-- Line construction shall satisfy the requirements of CSA C22.3 No.1-15 and the BC Electrical Code as specified in this
+- Line construction shall satisfy the requirements of CSA C22.3 No.1-15 and the BC Electrical Code as specified in this document.

 - Lines shall be designed for operation at the highest voltage expected.